-Exchange Traded Products listed on NYSE ARCA are derivatively priced securities that can be traded throughout the day on NYSE Arca and NYSE MKT.
+Exchange Traded Products listed on NYSE ARCA are derivatively priced securities that can be traded throughout the day on NYSE Arca and NYSE American.

 - Exchange Traded Funds – combine the simplicity of stocks with the diversified risk of investment funds.
 ETFs allow investors to buy and sell shares that represent a fractional ownership interest in a portfolio of securities held by the ETF.